PEERS for Teens

 • Must have at least one parent (or legal guardian) consistently available to attend sessions

-• Tablets or laptops with internet and video capability for both the participating teen and parent
+• Tablets or laptops with internet and video capability for both the participating teen and parent (if taking part in the program virtually)

 An initial screening assessment will be conducted to ensure the appropriateness of the program application.